-The Pregnancy Support Counselling initiative provides for Medicare benefits to be paid for non-directive pregnancy support counselling services provided to a person who is pregnant or who has been pregnant in the 12 months preceding the first service to which this item or item 81000, 81005 or 81010 applies in relation to that pregnancy, by an eligible medical practitioner (including a general practitioner, but not including a specialist or consultant physician) or allied health professional on referral from a medical practitioner.
-The term 'GP' is used hereafter as a generic reference to medical practitioners (including a general practitioner, but not including a specialist or consultant physician) able to provide these services.
+The Pregnancy Support Counselling initiative provides for Medicare benefits to be paid for non-directive pregnancy support counselling services provided to a person who is:

+- pregnant; or - who has been pregnant in the 12 months preceding the first service to which this item, item 792 or item 81000, 81005 or 81010 applies in relation to that pregnancy.

-There are four MBS items for the provision of non-directive pregnancy support counselling services:
+There are five MBS items for the provision of non-directive pregnancy support counselling services:

-Item 4001 - services provided by an eligible GP;
+Item 4001 - services provided by an eligible GP.
+The term 'GP' is used hereafter as a generic reference to general practitioners;